Henry Walters – Falconer and Poet

 Field Guide A Tempo explores his deeply interesting and self-revealing poetry that discloses his beautiful mind showing us his love of nature, birds, and music.
 Chapters in the book are Italian musical terms: Da Capo (From the Beginning), Animato (An Animated or Lively Quality), and Coda (The Tail or Concluding Section).
 It is here we should add Henry has studied Latin and Greek at Harvard College, moved to Sicily for a half year and learned beekeeping, and studied his current profession of falconry in Ireland.
 There is music in his words, and I asked him where the music comes from.
 Please note this interview has been edited for length and clarity.

-I explained to him that I need to read a poem out loud.
+I explained to him that I needed to read a poem out loud.
 You really can’t just keep it inside.
 You can internalize it, but you have to give it back somehow.
 It’s like a stress relief when you breathe deep breaths in and you breathe out the words, the language.

 Henry suggested we explore four of the poems that were his favorites, and I found that I loved each one of them as well.
 We started with Presto which means in Italian very fast, and it is written as one long sentence which hastens you as the reader.
 Then if you read it out loud, it’s, “Let’s play for real this time.
 I mean it, no matter what the first one to speak is in and after that, it’s the thing you say it, that’s it.”
 The way the poem is written, you’ve got to punch it, punch it, punch it.
 Is that what you intended?